Sreekar2610/SAC-statistical-analysis-and-computing/README.md

-# SAC :statistical analysis and computing
+# SAC : statistical analysis and computing